ECCC-MSC/open-data/docs/msc-data/nwp_rdps/readme_rdps-stormtrack-datamart_en.md

 The tropical cyclone tracking algorithm uses the same core than the extra-tropical pressure-based tracking algorithm.
 In order to identify cyclones with tropical characteristics, 4 additional parameters are considered here:

-* 850-hPa relative vorticity filtered with a Cressman filter using a 300-km radius
+* 850 mb relative vorticity filtered with a Cressman filter using a 300-km radius
-* 250-850 hPa thickness
+* 250-850 mb thickness
 * Surface (10 m) wind speed
-* Low level baroclinicity (noted B) measured in terms of asymetry of the 600-900 hPa thickness field.
-The definition of B employed here follows Sinclair, M. R., 2004: Extratropical Transition of Southwest Pacific Tropical Cyclones.
-Part II: Midlatitude Circulation Characterisitcs, Mon.
-Wea.
-Rev., 132, p.
-2149.
+* Low level baroclinicity (noted B) measured in terms of asymetry of the 600-900 mb thickness field.
+The definition of B employed here follows [Sinclair, M. R., 1997](https://journals.ametsoc.org/view/journals/wefo/12/3/1520-0434_1997_012_0595_oiocat_2_0_co_2.xml).

 To be defined as a tropical cyclone, a low pressure centre must meet the following 4 criteria: